AakashSasikumar/StockMate/README.md

 ### WTF?
 TF1 and TF2 Together?

 Well yes.
 The Forecasters use TF2 and Agents use TF1.
-I tried implementing RL algorithms in TF2, but for the sake of easier coding they have compromised on speed.
+After going through pages of Tensorflow documentation, it looks like they have compromised on speed for the sake of better looking code.
 Yes, I tried the `@tf.function` decorators, and yes I tried `tf.compat.v1.disable_eager_execution()`.
 No matter what, TF1 was just faster.

 How much time did I spend you ask?
 Well I spent over two week trying to find a way to keep it uniformly TF2.
 I even raised [an issue](https://github.com/tensorflow/tensorflow/issues/40631#) to Tensorflow.
 But at the end, for the sake of speed, I sadly had no choice but go with TF1.